Top of main content

 What are your banking needs as an overseas student?

 If you or your child are considering a study abroad or relocation, you'll need to think about how you'll manage your money once you arrive.
-Choosing the right student bank account, understanding overdraft facilities and using credit cards wisely is all part of the process.
+Choosing the right student bank account, understanding how it works and using credit cards wisely is all part of the process.
 You'll find that financial products are not the same in every country and every student has different needs.

 You can also use your local bank account to: